live U.S. confirms troop deaths: All the latest news on Middle East conflict

 Authorities reported that four skiers were killed in a snow slide in the Gastein Valley, south of Salzburg, which swept away seven people.
 Two others were injured, one critically, while a third escaped unharmed.

-Earlier on Saturday, a female skier was fatally buried by an avalanche in Bad Hofgastein at about 2,200 meters.
+Earlier on Saturday, a female skier was fatally buried by an avalanche in Bad Hofgastein at about 2,200 metres.
 In central Austria’s Pusterwald, three Czech skiers were killed in another avalanche, with four companions evacuated safely.

 “This tragedy painfully demonstrates how serious the current avalanche situation is,” said Gerhard Kremser, district head of the Pongau mountain rescue service, urging skiers to heed official warnings.